-Just next to Berlin Potsdam in Cold War years was the hotspot for eastern and western secret services and the Glienicke Bridge (Bridge of Spies) was used for exchanges of captured spies.
-Having a look at the Glienicke Bridge from further away you can see that the bridges coat of paint is slightly brighter on the eastern side than on the west one.
+Adjacent to Berlin, Potsdam during the Cold War years was the hotspot for eastern and western secret services and the Glienicke Bridge (Bridge of Spies) was used for exchanges of captured spies.
+Looking at Glienicke Bridge from afar, you can see that the bridge's eastern half is painted a slightly brighter shade of green than the western half.

-Only a 20 minutes-walk away at Cecilienhof Palace in 1945 the Potsdam Conference was held.
-Here the allies Soviet Union, United Kingdom and the United States agreed to divide Germany into four occupation zones, which later led to the division of Europe.
+From here, only a 20 minutes-walk away, at Cecilienhof Palace the Potsdam Conference was held in 1945.
+Here, the allies Soviet Union, United Kingdom and the United States agreed to divide Germany into four occupation zones, which later led to the division of Europe.